skim7713/academic-kickstart/content/home/teaching.md

 ## Johns Hopkins University, Advanced Academic Programs
 ### Instructor
+- AS470.854 Fundamentals of Quantitative Methods (Spring 2023)
-- AS470.669 Mathematics for Data Scientists (Fall 2022)
+- AS470.669 Mathematics for Data Scientists (Fall 2022, Spring 2023)
 - AS470.681 Probability and Statistics (Summer, Fall 2022)
 - AS470.768 Programming and Data Management (Summer 2022)